kogakure/website-11ty-stefanimhoff.de/src/posts/2021/using-readwise-with-obsidian-for-note-talking.md

 Readwise also sends out emails at a preferred time to review the highlights, but I prefer to use the app.
 Every morning 5-6 random highlights are presented in the app.
 With a simple touch, it’s possible to reject or keep a highlight for spaced repetition learning or mark it as a favorite.

 Since a few weeks ago it’s possible to create Themed Reviews.
-These allow creating custom reviews of a specific source and review them at a specific time.
+These allow creating custom reviews of a specific source and reviewing them at a specific time.
 It’s possible for example to create a “Stoicism” Review and add everything tagged with `stoicism` and specific Stoic books as a source.

 ## Exporting Highlights